FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `active` *boolean* a flag signifying whether the component is active
   - `candleRatio` *number* a number between zero and one that will be used to calculate candle width when an explicit width is not given
-  - `candleWidth` *number or function* A prop defining the width of the candle
+  - `candleWidth` *number or function* A prop defining the width of the candle.
+When this prop is given as a function, it will be called with the rest of the props supplied to `Candle`.
   - `className` *string* the class name that will be applied to the rendered element
   - `close` *number* the y coordinate of the closing value
   - `data` *array* the entire dataset